 I love your people, those jolly, friendly, lovely Irish people who proudly call you home and fully embrace the spirit of céad míle fáilte (an Irish greeting translated: “A hundred thousand welcomes”).

-(Visit: Any local pub or shop and talk to the people inside.
+Visit any local pub or shop and talk to the people inside.
 Shopkeepers, bartenders, anyone with an Irish accent.
-They’ll treat you like an old friend, and you’ll leave with a smile in your heart for such welcoming folk.)
+They’ll treat you like an old friend, and you’ll leave with a smile in your heart for such welcoming folk.

 I love your charming towns, awash with color and alive with craic and camaraderie.